Skip to content

 Overview

-Authorization in MCP Gateway controls which authenticated users can access specific MCP tools.
+Authorization in MCP Gateway controls which authenticated users can access specific MCP tools and prompts.
 This guide demonstrates using Kuadrant's AuthPolicy with Common Expression Language (CEL) to implement role-based access control.

 Key concepts:

-• Tool-Level Authorization: Control access to individual MCP tools
+• Tool and Prompt-Level Authorization: Control access to individual MCP tools and prompts

 • Role-Based Access: Use Keycloak client roles and group bindings for permission decisions